Last updated: March 10, 2020

 Adapted from: Kamming, Gardam and Chang; BJA 2003

 - Confirmed or suspected 2019-nCoV infected cases should NOT be brought to holding or PACU areas.
 A designated OR should be allocated for such cases and signs posted on the doors to minimize staff exposure.
 Infected cases should be recovered in the operating room or transferred to ICU into a negative pressure room.
-Ensure an adequate hydrophobic filter is placed between the endotracheal tube and reservoir bag during transfers to avoid contaminating the atmosphere.
+Ensure a high quality HMEF (Heat and Moisture Exchanging Filter) rated to remove at least 99.97% of airborne particles 0.3 microns or greater is placed between the endotracheal tube and reservoir bag during transfers to avoid contaminating the atmosphere.

 - YOUR personal protection is a priority.
 Personal protective equipment (PPE) should be available to all providers to ensure airborne/droplet/contact isolation precautions can be achieved.
 Plan ahead in order to allow sufficient time for staff to apply PPE and barrier precautions.
 Careful attention is required to avoid self-contamination.